PrestaShop/open-source/content/legal/_index.md

 Consequently, Users agree not to use this trademark in a domain name.

-Using the PrestaShop trademark in a domain name may result in legal proceedings.
+Using the PrestaShop SA trademark in a domain name may result in legal proceedings.

 Using the Website does not transfer any intellectual property rights, including those relating to its content (released under the Creative Commons Attribution-ShareAlike 4.0 International license), the PrestaShop trademark or the software.